The Connection Between Near Work And Myopia

 According to several studies, children who play outdoors in the sunshine have a reduced risk of myopia and myopia progression.
 In fact, researchers are now investigating whether looking at faraway objects like a moving ball plays a role.

 That said, it’s important to note that near work isn’t the only myopia risk factor.

 This information isn’t meant to scare parents into removing digital devices from the home, but rather to encourage a balanced lifestyle for the whole family.

 Myopia management can significantly reduce your child’s risk of developing serious eye disease later in life, so why wait?
 The earlier they start, the greater their chance of success.
 At Myopia Management Clinic At Professional Vision Care, we provide the latest in myopia control to offer the best possible outcome for our young patients.
 Myopia treatments include multifocal contact lenses, orthokeratology (ortho-k) and atropine eye drops.

 During your child’s myopia consultation, we’ll ask about your child’s lifestyle to determine which treatment option best suits them.
 We encourage our patients to be honest when it comes to how much time they spend engaged in near work, as it gives us a better understanding of their visual needs.

 Myopia management is suitable for children aged 8-12 with any level of myopia, or those who are at risk of becoming nearsighted (if both parents are shortsighted, for example).

-To schedule your child’s myopia consultation, contact Myopia Management Center At Professional Vision Care today!Our practice serves patients from Lewis Center, Westerville, Johnstown, and Northeast Columbus, Ohio and surrounding communities.
+To schedule your child’s myopia consultation, contact Myopia Management Clinic At Professional Vision Care today!Our practice serves patients from Lewis Center, Westerville, Johnstown, and Northeast Columbus, Ohio and surrounding communities.